 The RTP Commission tasked the Parking Committee to: maximize designated parking areas in order to minimize parking on green space; increase safety and efficiency in traffic flow; and use technology to streamline operations.
 According to Committee Chair Russ Gold, “Since our initial meeting last fall, we have steadily progressed to the point where we expect to have significant, positive impact in response to all three mandated points.”

-When the park season officially begins, May 1, residents should see newly installed multi-spaced pay stations, new signage, new markers designating where cars can park, and new enforcement practices.
+When the park season officially begins, May 1, residents should see newly installed multi-spaced pay stations, new signage, new Car Park Markings designating where cars can park, and new enforcement practices.
 Removing cash transactions between patrons and park staff will ease long-held community skepticism that years of skimming from the books has truly stopped.
 Once automated, the Park will also need fewer seasonal employees, thereby reducing operating costs.

 New procedures will maximize existing spaces in the paved and gravel lots that run alongside Dearborn Avenue.
 Changing traffic flow patterns will redirect cars from driving over the small bridge adjacent to the park and increase pedestrian safety for visitors.

 Implementing Phase 1 of the plan still has some sticking points.
 Given the other capital needs facing the Park Commission, there is no room in the capital budget for repaving the blacktop or repairing the adjacent grass lot.
 Such an effort would cost in excess of $250,000.
 While the Commission will look to grants in the future, for now the goal is to prepare the lots by sweeping and cleaning, patching potholes, sealing cracks, and then restriping the existing lots.